Manage Account

 - Payments can take up to five days to reach us and are only received on weekdays (excluding bank holidays).

-- If your payment amount changes, you will need to change the amount of your standing order.
-If you don’t do this, you could end up paying too much or too little to your mortgage.
+- Youโre in control of your standing order.
+If your monthly payment amount changes, youโll need to change the amount of your standing order through your bank.
+If you donโt do this, you could end up paying too much or too little.

-- If you no longer wish to pay by standing order, you will need to cancel the standing order with your bank.
-If you don’t do this, your bank will continue to send us the agreed amount (as long as there’s enough money in your bank account).
+- If you no longer want to pay by standing order, youโll need to cancel it with your bank.
+If you donโt do this, your bank will continue to send us the agreed amount (as long as thereโs enough money in your bank account).

-- Payments made this way will automatically be split across all parts of your mortgage.
-If you have more than one part to your mortgage (for example, a mortgage and a linked unsecured loan), and want to make payments to a particular part, you should call our Customer Contact Centre on 0330 159 7152 for instructions.
-Phone lines are open Monday to Friday 8:30am – 6:00pm.
+- If you have more than one part to your account (for example, a mortgage and a linked unsecured loan), weโll split your payment across each of the loans you have with us, in line with your Offer of Loan.
+If you want your payment to be applied in a different way, you should tell us before you make the payment.
+You can call our Customer Contact Centre on 0330 159 7152.
+Phone lines are open Monday to Friday 8:30am โ 6:00pm.

-You can make payments using our secure self-service facility all day, every day.
+You can make payments using our secure self-serve facility all day, every day.

-It’s easy to create a secure login to use the self-service facility and once you have it, you can access your account at any time.
+Itโs easy to create a secure login to use the self-serve facility and once you have it, you can access your account at any time.

 Click here to create a new login.